preco21/eslint-config-legacy/readme.md

 ### Enforcing strict mode

-We don't enable the [`strict` rule](https://eslint.org/docs/rules/strict) by default for reason: Today, we all use tooling like `webpack`, `Babel`, and a language like `TypeScript`.
+We don't enable the [`strict` rule](https://eslint.org/docs/rules/strict) by default for reason: Today, we all use tooling like `webpack`, `Babel`, and languages like `TypeScript`.
 And these tools automatically insert a `'use strict'` directive for each source to ensure your code is in `strict mode`.

 Also, ECMAScript modules enabled environments are `strict mode` by default.